LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 # OUR KEY FINDINGS

-**1.QUESTION #1: What are the busiest times of the year to visit Boston?
+**QUESTION #1: What are the busiest times of the year to visit Boston?
 By how much do prices spike?**

 Using the date and number of reviews as a proxy for rental demand, our analysis reveals large price seasonality following touristic periods.
 The busiest times of the year to visit Boston will be during the months of April and October as well as during summer from June till end of August, even extending till end of November as visible during 2018-2019.
 The prices will be inflated during these periods and one could find significantly lower prices in March or even September.